voi-api/voi-api.github.io/payments.md

 __End ride fines__ If the user leaves the scooter without locking it, Voi will manually end the ride with a cost corresponding to the time when the scooter stopped moving and send a warning to the user.
 If the user leaves the scooter unlocked again, we will also end the the ride when the scooter stopped moving and add a fee of 25€.
 This fee will be included in the end-ride charge.

-__Short rides__ If the users ride for less than 100 meters or less than 2 minutes, we will not charge for the ride.
-It is optional for the partner to present receipts and/or add these rides to the invoicing material.
+__Short rides__ For rides __before__ 1st of January 2024, if the users ride for less than 100 meters or less than 2 minutes, we will not charge for the ride.
+It is optional for the partner to present receipts and/or add these rides to the invoicing material. after 1st of January 2024, we will charge for all rides.

 __Refunds__ The partner is responsible for performing refunds.
 When this is done is defined in the customer support criteria.
 Sometimes, Voi customer support also requests the partner to perform refunds.